-transit infrastructure that will best serve transit riders, improve become a more transit-oriented city.
+The MiWay Infrastructure Growth Plan identifies investments in transit infrastructure that will best serve transit riders, improve transit operations, and support the City of Mississauga's goal to become a more transit-oriented city.

 This first MiWay Infrastructure Growth Plan provides a traceable, data-driven, and repeatable process to invest in transit infrastructure.
 These investments will accommodate the transit service improvements approved in the MiWay Five (2015) service plan.
 The MIGP also identifies where investment in on-street and off-street locations will most benefit transit operations and the passenger experience.